Hrushovski's group configuration

 Geometrically that means to introduce copies of \(S\), \(Y\), \(U\) and copies of correspondences \(\alpha, \ast\), \(\alpha_{s'}: X \vdash Y', \ast: S' \times T \to U'\).

-where \(z'\) is the canonical basis of \(\mathrm{tp}(x,t,y',u')\).
+Further, replace our group configuration with the configurationwhere \(z'\) is the canonical basis of \(\mathrm{tp}(x,t,y',u')\).
 Clearly, \(y\) and \(y'\), \(u\) and \(u'\) are interalgebraic (over \(s'\)), respectively.
 Let us check that the dimension of \(z'\) over \(s'\) is 1.
 Let \(\sigma\) be some element of the Galois group of \(z\) over \(x,t\).
 Then \(\mathrm{acl}(z, \sigma(z)) \subset \mathrm{acl}(x,t)\) and \(\mathrm{acl}(z,\sigma(z)) \subset \mathrm{acl}(u,y)\), therefore, \(\mathrm{acl}(z) \subset \mathrm{acl}(u',y')\) because automorphisms preserve the dimension.
 If \(\mathrm{acl}(z,\sigma(z))\) is of dimension 2 then \(\mathrm{acl}(z,\sigma(z)) = \mathrm{acl}(x,t) = \mathrm{acl}(y',u')\) which contradicts the fact that \(x\) and \(y'\), \(t\) and \(u'\) are independent.
 Therefore all Galois conjugates of \(z\) over \(x,t,y',u'\) are interalgebraic over \(s'\), and so \(\dim z'=1\).

 Since all vertices of the new diagram have dimension 1 over \(s'\), and since \(s'\) is included in the parameters, the diagram is indeed a group configuration.